 A GOOD ADVISOR could prove to be your financial salvation.
 But it doesn’t always work out that way.
 The risk: Your advisor is either incompetent or puts his or her interests ahead of yours.

-With any luck, after spending time perusing HumbleDollar, you will know what prudent investment advice looks like, so you can tell if an advisor is pushing some dubious strategy.
+With any luck, after spending time perusing HumbleDollar, you’ll know what prudent investment advice looks like, so you can tell if an advisor is pushing some dubious strategy.
 But you also need to be alert to the potential conflicts of interest that come with the four different methods of compensating an advisor:

 Commissions.
 If advisors are paid through commissions, they have an incentive to get you to trade more frequently and to buy higher-commission products.